Giants vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has 86 hits with 22 doubles, seven home runs, 19 walks and 36 RBI.
-He's also stolen one base.
+- Ty France has 22 doubles, seven home runs, 19 walks and 36 RBI (86 total hits).
+He has stolen one base.

 France Recent Games